-Jon Padgett’s The Secret of Ventriloquism (Dunhams Manor Press) hits the same sweet spot as the HBO mini-series Westworld as in its introspective core it asks the basic existential question: what, precisely, is it to be human?
+Jon Padgett’s The Secret of Ventriloquism (Dunhams Manor Press) hits the same nerve as the HBO mini-series Westworld as in its introspective core it asks the basic existential question: what, precisely, is it to be human?

-One of the stand-out stories, ‘The Indoor Swamp’, effectively immerses the reader in the titular fetid muck pool artfully described.
+One of the stand-out stories, ‘The Indoor Swamp’, effectively immerses the reader in the title’s fetid muck pool artfully described.
 It is a strange trip on a phantasmagoric lazy river.
-Like a bizarro Huck Finn, Padgett sets us adrift at the unyielding mercy of an unreliable current, a miasma of confusion warping the world and our former self left behind.
+Like a bizarro Huck Finn, Padgett sets the reader adrift at the unyielding mercy of an unreliable current, a miasma of confusion warping the world and our former selves left behind.
 We can never stop the ride really; not any more than we can stop growing old.

 There is also some terrific traditional narratives.
-“Origami Dreams” and its successor “The Infusorium” are imaginative short stories with strong character building and a great sense of setting.
-Whatever the story form, Padgett cleverly weaves in thematic elements, much like a behind the scenes commentary, to deliver a coherent examination of those enigmas: What is it to be human?
+“Origami Dreams” and “The Infusorium” are wonderfully imaginative short stories with strong character building and a great sense of setting.
+Whatever the story form, Padgett cleverly weaves in thematic elements, much like a behind the scenes commentary, to deliver a coherent examination of the enigmas: What is it to be human?
 What separates a mechanical dummy from man?
-Where on the spectrum of dummy and man (the animal-dummy paradox) do we cross that human/non-human line?”
+Where on the spectrum of dummy and man (Padget’s animal-dummy paradox) do we cross that human/non-human line?”

-I highly recommend this book to weird fiction aficionados as there are a number of fresh concepts and ideas that demand their own chapter in the weird fiction canon.
-But too, the stories themselves aren’t too obtuse or overly bizarre to turn off the conventional horror/dark fantasy reader.
+I highly recommend this book to weird fiction aficionados as there are a number of fresh concepts and ideas that demand their own chapter in the weird literature canon.
+But too, the stories themselves aren’t too obtuse or convoluted to turn off the more conventional horror/dark fantasy reader.
 With its rich and evocative prose, the stories have great purpose and the characters are relatable, oftentimes frighteningly so.
-All in all this is a wonderful book and an exciting new literary voice.
-Hopefully, this will be the first project of many we see from Jon Padgett.
+All in all, this is a wonderful book and an exciting new literary voice.
+Hopefully, this will be the first book of many we see from Jon Padgett.